 How to apply

 Admissions to the Sixth Form for the International Baccalaureate Diploma Programme and International Baccalaureate Career-related Certificate

 Dane Court Grammar School is delighted to receive applications for the Sixth Form.
-Dane Court offers the International Baccalaureate Diploma Programme (IBDP) and the International Baccalaureate Career-related Programme (IBCP).
-For admission to the IBDP, it is expected that students will have obtained at least 6 B grades and 2 C grades at GCSE (or equivalent) including English, Mathematics and a Foreign Language.
-For admission to the IBCP, it is expected that students will have obtained at least 3 B grades and 2 C grades at GCSE (or equivalent).
+Dane Court offers the International Baccalaureate Programme.
+Applicants will be admitted to Year 12 if there is a vacant place, having obtained the Sixth Form entry requirement of eight GCSE passes at grade 5 or above, including English, Mathematics and a Modern Language with at least six at grade 6 or above for entry to the International Baccalaureate Diploma Programme.
+Five GCSEs at grade 5 or above with three at grade 6 or above for entry to the International Baccalaureate Career-related Programme.
 The Sixth Form has been oversubscribed in previous years so an early application is encouraged for September entry.
 Please contact the school if you would like a prospectus.
-The Open Evening is held in November and includes a presentation about the Sixth Form, student life and future options.
+The Open Evening is usually held in November and includes a presentation about the Sixth Form, student life and future options.
 The evening will also provide an opportunity to visit departments and ask questions of subject staff and current IB students.
 Entry to the Sixth Form is dependent on places being available.
 Priority will be given to those already at the school.